 Yep!
 Ever the romantic!

-I told you yesterday that I would give your the recipes for my Dickens Christmas Dinner.
+I have the recipes for my Dickens Christmas Dinner, listed below.

 I know, I know…Christmas is over but who says a recipe is ONLY for Christmas?